 -- Van Hooijdonk mkght have picked up many caps than Hasselbaink, but Hasselbaink was a better player.

 -- I dropped Rijkaard to the backline so that I could play Winter.
-Besides, the other centre-backs were not too good.
+Virgil van Dijk might take one of the starting position one day.